-An annual review of the financial condition and registrations of previously approved firms will be conducted by the Treasurer.
+A review of the financial condition and registrations of previously approved Broker/Dealer firms will be conducted by the Treasurer, at least annually or more often, as needed.
 A current audited financial statement is required to be on file for each financial institution and broker/dealer on the County's approved list.